Enjoy the Read

 My search took form through him.
 I began to meditate and learned to see the delusion and trickiness of mind.
 I opened up to the intelligence of the heart and spontaneity of being.
 Osho opened doors, whether locked, protected or hidden.
 He poked holes into the screen on which "me and my story" was running and kept disturbing my movie.

 Osho's presence fills my mind and heart with silence.
 He guided and guides on the way to No-thingness.

 Over a period of thirteen years I lived and studied the greater part of each year in the Osho Commune, India and led an adventurous life on two continents, sharing with like-minded friends.
 I was studying meditation, spiritual therapy, esoteric science and alternative healing methods and last not least exploring myself in relationship, which was and is a ruthless teacher.

 Two teachers in the Osho Commune have strongly influenced and changed my life:

 Ma Kaveesha, the director of the Osho Mystery School and Sw.
-Shantam Dheeraj, the founder of Tibetan Pulsing Healing, later renamed in Tibetan Pulsing Yoga
+Shantam Dheeraj, the founder of Tibetan Pulsing Healing, later renamed to Tibetan Pulsing Yoga.

 In December 1991, I met Papaji (H.W.L.Poonjaji) in Lucknow.
 I spent "only" two calendar weeks with him.
 Two weeks which rocked the boat, put "me" out of charge and changed everything ... and, at the end of which "I" flipped back to my known version of my story, and yet ... was disturbed enough by grace to somehow perceive in a new way ...